quanggiang169/Employee-Retention-Analytics/employee_attrition_analysis.md

 ![](employee_attrition_analysis_files/figure-gfm/unnamed-chunk-43-1.png)<!-- -->

+This analysis examines the association between job satisfaction and attrition, testing the hypothesis that people who are less satisfied with their job are more likely to leave.
+The two variables analyzed are attrition (Yes or No) and job_satisfaction (categorized as Low, Medium, High, Very High).
+A Chi-square test was conducted, revealing a significant association between job satisfaction and attrition.
+The bar chart visualizing attrition rates across different levels of job satisfaction shows that the highest attrition rate is observed in the Low job satisfaction category, followed by Medium, High, and Very High satisfaction categories in descending order.
+This suggests that lower job satisfaction may be associated with higher attrition rates.

+**Conclusion:** The analysis supports hypothesis H12.

 #### H13.
 People who feel less satisfied with the environment tend to leave more. **<span style="color: green;">TRUE</span>**

 ``` r